sbhbenjamin/tp/docs/index.md

 ![Ui](images/Ui.png)

-Harmonia is a CLI-centric application for students to manage their academic and non-academic tasks and events.
+Harmonia is a CLI-centric application by students, **for students to manage their academic and non-academic tasks and events**.

 * If you are interested in using Harmonia, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
 * If you are interested about developing Harmonia, the [**Developer Guide**](DeveloperGuide.html) is a good place to start.